 Founder, Conscious Style Guide

-Karen Yin is the creator of AP vs. Chicago, a guide for anyone who gives “a dollar sign, ampersand, exclamation point, and pound sign about style,” and Conscious Style Guide, a reference site for inclusive, compassionate, and empowering language.
+Winner of the 2017 Robinson Prize for furthering the craft of professional editing, Karen Yin is the creator of AP vs. Chicago, a guide for anyone who gives “a dollar sign, ampersand, exclamation point, and pound sign about style,” and Conscious Style Guide, a reference site for inclusive, compassionate, and empowering language.
 A copywriter and editor for over two decades, Yin ran the editorial department at advertising agencies, where she performed quality control on campaigns for Disney, DreamWorks, Fox, Pixar, Universal, and Warner Bros., and now serves clients in mass media, education, and energy.
 She is the style columnist for Copyediting and has given presentations on LGBTQ terminology, sexist language, racist language, and androgyny.
-A fellow of the prestigious Lambda Literary Foundation, Yin is also an award-winning fiction writer, screenwriter, and filmmaker.
+A fellow of the prestigious Lambda Literary Foundation, Yin is also an award-winning fiction writer as well as screenwriter and filmmaker.

 Meet Our Advisory Council

 PhD Candidate, College of Communications, Penn State University